-Question: (From Susan) Hi Holly, I’m 65 and in good shape and want to continue working for a long while.
+Question: (From Susan) I’m 65 and in good shape and want to continue working for a long while.
 I thought medical billing/coding would be good because age discrimination would be less likely.
 I have years of experience as a college graduate who worked for high-level attorneys, and I was detail-oriented and made very few mistakes.
 My question is — should I wait to start medical billing/coding classes until the new International Coding is in effect on October 2013, or should I start now at my local community college in January?
 Thanks for your assistance.
 Merry Christmas and happy New Year!

 Happy holidays to you as well!
 Good question.
 Many coding and billing professionals choose this industry as a second career.
 I think that if you are detail-oriented, have a good relationship with “science,” and enjoy being a bit of a detective, then it should be a good match for many.

 With respect to starting now and getting certified before Oct.
 1, 2014, I say take it now.
 It will be a lot easier to transition once you have ICD-9-CM down and then integrate ICD-10-CM as you go.

 The differences from ICD-9-CM to ICD-10-CM are fairly significant and encompass a broader specificity for assigning diagnosis codes, which ultimately leads to more accurate reporting from health care professionals and allows for improving care to patients.
 The following is a short list of some of the core differences between the two:

 Number of codes:

 - ICD-9 has just more than 14,000 diagnosis codes and almost 4,000 procedural codes.

 - In contrast, ICD-10 contains more than 68,000 diagnosis codes (clinical modification codes) and more than 72,000 procedural codes.